 I grew up in Roseland, New Jersey, about twenty miles west of New York City.
 My father was a machinist, cabinetmaker, and a skilled amateur photographer.
 My mother was a commercial illustrator.
 By the time I was ten or eleven I was making pictures with my father's Speed Graphic and developing and printing in his darkroom in our basement.
 In my third year of college I received a scholarship for a year of study abroad with the International Honors Program.
 Study centered on anthropology, sociology, and comparative religions, with emphasis on Utopian social movements and communities.
-I worked throughout the year on a text and photographic study of ritual practices, which was a wonderful chance to be totally immersed in photography and writing for nine months.
+I worked throughout the year on a text and photographs study of ritual practices, which was a wonderful chance to be totally immersed in photography and writing for nine months.
 In 1972 I began writing and photographing freelance articles for Today, the Sunday magazine of the Philadelphia Inquirer.
 In 1975 I relocated, with the painter Bettina Skor, to rural Connecticut, and centered my professional contacts on the NYC market.
 Corporate assignments for Litton Industries, IBM, General Electric, Uniroyal added to my editorial assignments for Business Week and others.
 All along I spent as much time as I could on self-assigned documentary projects centered on rural and small town life.
 Many of these projects can be found linked from the Online Galleries page on this web site.